← Back to Knowledge Graph

 Where It Comes From

-> "The U-index measures the proportion of time that people spend in an unpleasant state." — Thinking, Fast and Slow, Ch 37
+> "The U-index offers a measure of the proportion of time that people spend in an unpleasant state." — Thinking, Fast and Slow, Ch 37

 The Implementation Playbook